Coagulation equations for aerosol dynamics: Introduction

+We also consider more general systems where a constant input of particles may be present.
+The number density in this case satisfies the coagulation equation with an extra source term $\eta \geq 0$,

-Complementary research lines have emerged over the last decades on experimental, numerical and theoretical issues.
-Algorithms to simulate Smoluschowski's coagulation equation have been developed to test hypotheses drawn from atmospheric data \cite{LK2003, Vehkam} (see \cite{Lee} for a survey on numerical methods).
-On the other hand, theoretical results have clarified issues such as existence and uniqueness of solutions for general classes of kernels \cite{Norris,FL06} or the behaviour of the solutions for explicitly solvable kernels \cite{MP04} as well as general kernels \cite{BNV18, BNV19, EM05,FL05}.
+Complementary research lines have expanded over the last decades on experimental, numerical and theoretical aspects of equations \eqref{eq:smol} and \eqref{eq:smol_source}.
+Algorithms to simulate these equations have been developed to test hypotheses drawn from atmospheric data \cite{LK2003, Vehkam} (see \cite{Lee} for a survey on numerical methods).
+On the other hand, theoretical results have clarified issues mainly related to equation \eqref{eq:smol}, such as existence and uniqueness of solutions for general classes of kernels \cite{FL06, Norris} or the behaviour of solutions for explicitly solvable kernels \cite{MP04} and general kernels \cite{BNV18, BNV19, EM05,FL05}.

-A particle may be characterized not only by its size but also by its composition, leading to \textit{multicomponent coagulation equations} where the size is described by a vector $x \in \R_+^d$ (or $\alpha \in \N^d$) representing the size of each of the chemical components of a particle.
-An application of multicomponent equations to aerosol dynamics is described in Section \ref{sec:aerosol}.
+A particle may be characterized not only by its size but also by its composition, leading to \textit{multi-component coagulation equations} where the size is described by a vector $x \in \R_+^d\backslash \{ 0\}$ representing the size of each of the chemical components of a particle.
+An application of multi-component equations to aerosol dynamics is described in Section \ref{sec:aerosol}.